 Recently retired professionals often have trouble adjusting to “life after work.”
 After having so many years of structure - from the commute, to the 9-to-5 routine, and even the crammed weekends - having free time everyday can be a huge change.
 Besides this change in everyday life, there’s also a change in finances.
 Good paying jobs for retirees are in demand to provide more financial security while adjusting to life with a fixed income.

-There’s always a problem with entry-level positions - primarily that they require experience that entry-level job seekers don’t have.
+There’s always a problem with entry-level positions to supplement income - primarily that they require experience that entry-level job seekers don’t have.
 Retirees have experience to spare.
 Regardless of the industry, a qualified retiree will have skills that employers want (and need).
 From proven professionalism to finely-honed interpersonal skills, retirees offer qualities that are hard to come by.
-If you’re not in a rush, waiting for the right entry-level position could lead to a great source of additional income and provide the challenge of learning a new role.
+If you’re not in a rush, waiting for the right entry-level position could lead to a great source of supplemental income and provide the challenge of learning a new role.

-If starting from the bottom isn’t in your plans, there’s always an opportunity to move backwards - to your old workplace.
+If starting from the bottom isn’t in your plans, there’s always an opportunity to move backward - to your old workplace.
 Leaving your position upon retirement, your old company had to fill your role and lose all of your valuable knowledge.
-After retiring, there could be the opportunity to return in a new role as a part-time assistant.
+After retiring, there could be the opportunity to return to a new role as a part-time assistant.
 This could be to assist in your old responsibilities or, since your company can trust your skills so much, in a different department that can benefit from an experienced partner.

 In a part-time role, you can still benefit from steady income and have extra time to ease into the role of a retiree.